 After you choose the advertising goal, you need to set up the Ad budget.
 You can set a budget on a daily or lifetime basis, and pick start and end dates of your advertisement.
 When you pick the budget for your ad, it’s time to choose your target audience.
-Facebook is brilliant if you want to segment to who you’re targeting to.
+Facebook is brilliant if you want to segment who you’re targeting.
 There are just a few of the segmentation choices:

 - Education Level

 - Whether or not they like/follow your page